Table of Contents

 -

-Bresenham’s line algorithm is a computer graphics algorithm used to draw a line and circles by choosing the pixel that is closest to the ideal position based on a set of predetermined criteria between two given points on a raster display device, such as a computer screen.
+Bresenham’s line algorithm is a computer graphics algorithm used to draw lines and circles by selecting the pixel closest to the ideal position based on a set of predetermined criteria between two points on a raster display device, such as a computer screen.

 - The algorithm works by determining which pixels to turn on to create a straight line between two points.